Carlos Correa Player Props: Twins vs. Tigers

 Carlos Correa At The Plate

-- Correa has an OPS of .728, fueled by an OBP of .305 and a team-best slugging percentage of .423 this season.
+- Correa leads Minnesota with a slugging percentage of .424, fueled by 26 extra-base hits.

-- Correa is batting .300 with two homers during his last outings and is on a six-game hitting streak.
+- Correa is batting .286 with two homers during his last outings and is riding a seven-game hitting streak.

+- In 65.5% of his 58 games this season, Correa has picked up at least one hit.
+He's also had 10 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.